joe-legg/nqoisc-cc/README.md

-# jcc (Joes C Compiler)
+# nqoisc-cc (Not Quite One Instruction Set Computer C Compiler)
 Note: Currently the compiler is still in development.
-The parser is almost finished.
-Once the parser has finished I will work on implementing a prepocessor.
+It is currently not in a usable state.

-A small c compiler designed to target an instruction set with only three instructions.
+A small c compiler designed to target the NQOISC instruction set (an instruction set with only three instructions).

 ### Design Goals
 - Easily portable to new target architectures.